-VTC is an alternative sentencing program geared for military veterans with Trauma Spectrum Disorder or with substance abuse issues.
-The majority of veteran service members who finish the VTC court program do not get into trouble with the justice system again.
+Most veteran service members who finish the VTC court program do not get into trouble with the justice system again.

-In this article, our Denver Colorado criminal defense attorneys answer frequently-asked-questions about Veterans Trauma Court in Colorado.
+In this article, our Denver Colorado criminal defense attorneys answer frequently asked questions about Veterans Trauma Court in Colorado.
 Click on a topic to jump to that section.

-- 1. What is Veterans Court in Colorado?
+- 1. What is Veterans Court?

 - 2. Am I eligible?